MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/index.md

 GUID_DEVINTERFACE_VIRTUALIZABLE_DEVICE is a device class interface that is provided by drivers for SR-IOV devices.
 This GUID provides a way to query for all the device stacks which expose the various function tables that are used to manage the virtualization-related features of the device.
 After the driver registers the GUID, individual capabilities are discovered by sending IRP_MN_QUERY_INTERFACE.
 The driver must respond to that request with GUID_SRIOV_DEVICE_INTERFACE_STANDARD.
 Drivers must also handle IOCTL_SRIOV_NOTIFICATION and IOCTL_SRIOV_EVENT_COMPLETE.

 A driver for an SR_IOV device, which runs in a privileged VM is the host OS.
-It owns Plug-and-Play and power management for a entire machine, and exposes PCI Express SR-IOV Virtual Functions in non-privileged VMs, must provide the GUID_SRIOV_DEVICE_INTERFACE_STANDARD (defined in the header Pcivirt.h).
+It owns Plug-and-Play and power management for an entire machine, and exposes PCI Express SR-IOV Virtual Functions in non-privileged VMs, must provide the GUID_SRIOV_DEVICE_INTERFACE_STANDARD (defined in the header Pcivirt.h).
 That driver might be PCI Express SR-IOV Physical Function (PF) driver that creates the FDO, or it might be a lower filter on that device node in the case when the FDO is being managed by a port driver.

 The device interface is required so that the driver can access the configuration space of the VFs.